1981 – present (39 years)

 In 2000, routine paperwork obligations led to Roland Orzabal and Curt Smith's first conversation in nearly a decade.
 The two patched up their differences and decided to work together again.
 Fourteen new songs were written and recorded, and the ensuing album, Everybody Loves a Happy Ending, was eventually released in September 2004.

-By this time, the band's earlier song Head Over Heels, as well as a cover of Mad World performed by Gary Jules and Michael Andrews, appeared in the 2001 film Donnie Darko, providing the band with some rejuvenation for newer generations.
+By this time, the band's earlier song Head Over Heels, as well as a cover of Mad World performed by Gary Jules and Michael Andrews, appeared in the 2001 film Donnie Darko, providing the band with some extra exposure to newer generations.
 The Jules/Andrews version of "Mad World" was released as a single in 2003 and became a UK number 1.

 Since the reunion, Tears For Fears has been touring internationally on a semi-regular basis.
 In April 2010, they joined the reformed 80s pop group Spandau Ballet on their 7-date tour of Australia and New Zealand, before a 4-date headlining tour of their own in South East Asia (Philippines, Singapore, Hong Kong and Taiwan) and a 17-date tour of the USA.
 The band, then, continued to perform small scale tours on an annual basis.
 In 2011 and 2012, they played dates in the US, Japan, South Korea, Manila and South America.